 Orlando International Family Lawyer

-The Arwani Law Firm PLLC represents Orlando families involved in international and interstate family law matters, including Orlandoans who were married in another state or country, foreign individuals married here, and parents seeking to relocate (or relocate here) with their children during or after divorce.
+The Arwani Law Firm represents Orlando families involved in international and interstate family law matters, including Orlandoans who were married in another state or country, foreign individuals married here, and parents seeking to relocate (or relocate here) with their children during or after divorce.
 Our attorneys have also handled difficult cases involving abduction and domestic violence, working tirelessly to ensure our clients and their children are safe and protected.
 Whether here in Orlando or abroad, we provide personalized, smart legal counsel that gets results.
 Contact our experienced Orlando international family lawyers for more information or assistance today.

 Laws Affecting Child Custody Disputes, Abduction & Relocation